bodrick/awesome/TOPICS.md

 ## folder-monitor

 *   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.

-## macos

-*   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.
-*   [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
-*   [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) - Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
-*   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
-Built with a focus for manga and the goal of being a full solution for all your reading needs.
-Setup your own server and share your reading collection with your friends and family.
-*   [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
-*   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
-*   [espanso/espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust
-*   [nodegit/nodegit](https://github.com/nodegit/nodegit) - Native Node bindings to Git.
-*   [variar/klogg](https://github.com/variar/klogg) - Really fast log explorer based on glogg project
-*   [libusb/hidapi](https://github.com/libusb/hidapi) - A Simple library for communicating with HID devices on Linux, Mac and Windows.
-*   [rogchap/wombat](https://github.com/rogchap/wombat) - Cross platform gRPC client
-*   [dotpcap/sharppcap](https://github.com/dotpcap/sharppcap) - Official repository - Fully managed, cross platform (Windows, Mac, Linux) .NET library for capturing packets
-*   [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
-With OpenCore + Big Sur + Monterey + Ventura support now!
-Only commercial (paid) support is available now to avoid spammy issues.
-No Mac system is required.
-*   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
-*   [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell
-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
-*   [SignTools/SignTools](https://github.com/SignTools/SignTools) - ✒ A free, self-hosted platform to sideload iOS apps without a computer
-*   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
-*   [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run macOS VM in a Docker!
-Run near native OSX-KVM in Docker!
-X11 Forwarding!
-CI/CD for OS X Security Research!
-Docker mac Containers.
-*   [agalwood/Motrix](https://github.com/agalwood/Motrix) - A full-featured download manager.
-*   [foxlet/macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.
-*   [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - 🔎 Hunt down social media accounts by username across social networks
-*   [FNA-XNA/FNA](https://github.com/FNA-XNA/FNA) - FNA - Accuracy-focused XNA4 reimplementation for open platforms
-*   [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
-*   [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
-*   [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS
-*   [enusbaum/XamariNES](https://github.com/enusbaum/XamariNES) - 🕹️📱Cross-Platform Nintendo Emulator using Xamarin and .Net Standard!
-*   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
-*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - A cross-platform UI framework for .NET
-*   [mono/SkiaSharp](https://github.com/mono/SkiaSharp) - SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
-It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.
-*   [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
-*   [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
-*   [EvotecIT/PSTeams](https://github.com/EvotecIT/PSTeams) - PSTeams is a PowerShell Module working on Windows / Linux and Mac.
-It allows sending notifications to Microsoft Teams via WebHook Notifications.
-It's pretty flexible and provides a bunch of options.
-Initially, it only supported one sort of Team Cards but since version 2.X.X it supports Adaptive Cards, Hero Cards, List Cards, and Thumbnail Cards.
-All those new cards have their own cmdlets and the old version of creating Teams Cards stays as-is for compatibility reasons.
-*   [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
-*   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
-*   [JACoders/OpenJK](https://github.com/JACoders/OpenJK) - Community effort to maintain and improve Jedi Academy (SP & MP) + Jedi Outcast (SP only) released by Raven Software
-*   [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page

 ## monitor